alerone/interpreter/README.md

 };
 ```

-You can notice that this Monkey programming Language doesn't have a loop
+You can notice that this Monkey programming Language doesn't have a loop, all is Recursive!

 ## How to use the interpreter?